XCSoar/XCSoar/XCSoarV4-README.txt

 Changes from 4.5 to HEAD:

+- Force redraw of map if not redrawn for 5 seconds (due to gps not connected)
+- Fixed display of airfield details in new dialog
 - Fix display orientation for square displays e.g. hp 6515 (untested)
 - Added FLARM TRAFFIC and FLARM NOTRAFFIC glide computer events
 - Sound restored at exit